truenas/documentation/content/en/hub/tasks/scheduled/replication/remote-ssh.md

 Choosing a remote destination requires an SSH connection to that system.
 Expanding the directory browser shows the current datasets that are available for replication.
 You can select a destination dataset or manually type a path in the field.
+Zvols cannot be used as a remote replication destination.
 Adding a name to the end of the path creates a new dataset in that location.

-<NOTE: Zvols can not be used as a remote destination for a Replication Task.

 <img src="/images/TasksReplicationTasksAddRemoteDest.png">
 <br><br>

 ### Security and Task Name